Dean Jones (actor)

 Dean Carroll Jones (January 25, 1931 – September 1, 2015) was an American actor.
-He was best known for his roles as Agent Zeke Kelso in That Darn Cat!
-(1965), Jim Douglas in The Love Bug (1968) and Herbie Goes to Monte Carlo (1977), and Dr. Herman Varnick in Beethoven (1992).
+He was best known as The Walt Disney Company's main leading man in the 1970s with his roles as Agent Zeke Kelso in That Darn Cat!
+(1965), Jim Douglas in the Herbie franchise (1969–1997), and with other film companies such as Dr. Herman Varnick in Beethoven (1992).
 He was nominated for a Golden Globe Award for his performance as Albert Dooley in The Million Dollar Duck (1971).
-In 1995, he was inducted as a Disney Legends award winner for his film work.
+Jones was also a Grammy Award-winning singer-songwriter.
+In 1995, he was inducted as a Disney Legend for his film work.

 Early life

 Jones was born on January 25, 1931, in Decatur, Alabama, to Andrew Guy Jones, a traveling construction worker, and the former Nolia Elizabeth Wilhite.